YatharthChauhan2362/Devops-Learning/Docker/docker-setup.md

 # docker logs

+To view the logs of a Docker container, you can use the docker logs command.
+This command allows you to retrieve the logs that are produced by a running container.

+Syntax for the docker logs command:

+    docker logs [OPTIONS] CONTAINER

+For example, to view the logs of a container with the ID ee2f8cec8123, you can run the following command:

+    docker logs ee2f8cec8123

+There are several options that you can use with docker logs to control the output.

+--follow option to continuously stream the logs as they are produced.

+--tail option to only show the most recent N lines of the logs.

+--since option to only show logs produced since a certain time.

+--timestamps option to include timestamps in the output.

 # docker pull

 The docker pull command is used to pull or download a Docker image from a registry.
 You can use it to pull images from the default Docker Hub registry or from a private registry.